-Amy Abrams is an award-winning author, widely read journalist, literary journal/book editor, communications consultant, and former publishing executive at national magazines (including Art & Antiques).
+Amy Abrams is an award-winning author, widely read journalist, literary journal/book editor, communications consultant, and former publishing executive at major art magazines (Art & Antiques and Museum & Arts Washington).
 With over 200 stories published, she has contributed to The Wall Street Journal, Art in America, and Village Voice Media.
-Her new book releases include Schenck in the 21st Century: The Myth of the Hero and the Truth of America, winning the U.S. Literary Award for Fine Arts, and novel, The Cage and The Key.
-She has appeared on TV talk shows and radio programs including NPR and SiriusXM, as well as lectured about publishing to university, museum, and writing conference audiences across America including The Walter Cronkite School of Journalism.
-As communications consultant to corporations and non-profits, her clients include the World Bank and George Washington University in Washington, DC.
+Book releases include coffee table art books Schenck in the 21st Century: The Myth of the Hero and the Truth of America, winning the U.S. Literary Award for Fine Arts; Gregory Hull: Journey Home to the Authentic Self; and Anne Coe: Wisdom of the Wild, as well as the novel, The Cage and The Key.
+She has appeared on TV talk shows and radio programs including NPR, as well as lectured about publishing to university, museum, and writing conference audiences across America including Arizona State University’s Walter Cronkite School of Journalism.
+As a communications consultant to corporations and non-profits, her clients include the World Bank, World Vision International, and George Washington University.

 In the Press